Mark Welsh

-Mark Anthony Welsh III (born January 26, 1953) is Dean of the Bush School of Government and Public Service at Texas A&M University and a retired United States Air Force four-star general.
-Prior to his current role, he served as Chief of Staff of the United States Air Force and a member of the Joint Chiefs of Staff.
-He was appointed by President Barack Obama and confirmed by the United States Senate.
-Prior to that, General Welsh served as Commander of U.S. Air Forces in Europe, as the Associate Director for Military Affairs of the Central Intelligence Agency, and as the Vice Commander of Air Education and Training Command.
-In earlier portions of his career, he served as a fighter pilot (primarily flying the F-16 and A-10 aircraft) and was a commander at the squadron, group and wing level, in addition to assignments in training, operations, intelligence and acquisitions.
-He also served as the Commandant of the United States Air Force Academy.
-He was born in San Antonio, Texas, and entered the Air Force in June 1976 as a graduate of the Air Force Academy.
+Mark Anthony Welsh III (born January 26, 1954) is a retired United States Air Force four-star general and a member of the board of directors of Northrop Grumman.
+He was the 27th president of Texas A&M University, and is a former dean of its Bush School of Government & Public Service.
+Welsh was appointed by Barack Obama to serve as Chief of Staff of the United States Air Force, and was a member of the Joint Chiefs of Staff.
+Welsh was the commander of U.S. Air Forces in Europe, the associate director for Military Affairs of the Central Intelligence Agency, and the vice commander of Air Education and Training Command.
+In his early career, he served as a fighter pilot (primarily flying the F-16 and A-10 aircraft) and was a commander at the squadron, group, and wing level, in addition to assignments in training, operations, intelligence, and acquisitions.
+He was also the commandant of cadets of the United States Air Force Academy.

+Early life and education

+He was born in San Antonio, Texas, as the son of Mark Anthony Welsh Jr., a veteran of World War II.

+Welsh attended Wentworth Military College in the early 1970s.

+He graduated from the United States Air Force Academy with a Bachelor of Science degree in 1976 and entered the Air Force.
+He graduated from the Air Command and Staff College in 1986 and graduated from Webster University with a master's degree in computer resource management in 1987.
+After obtaining his master's from Webster University, he graduated from the Army Command and General Staff College, the Air War College and the National War College.
+Welsh's other academic engagements include Seminar XXI at the Massachusetts Institute of Technology (1995 Fellow), National Securities Studies Program at Syracuse University and Johns Hopkins University (1998 Fellow), Ukrainian Securities Studies at John F. Kennedy School of Government at Harvard University (1999 Fellow), and the General Management Program at Harvard Business School (2002).